Physical Therapist Visa Sponsorship Jobs in Louisiana

 Which visa types are most common for physical therapist roles in Louisiana?

-The H-1B is the most common visa category for physical therapists in Louisiana, as the role qualifies as a specialty occupation requiring at least a Doctor of Physical Therapy (DPT) degree.
+The H-1B visa is the most common visa category for physical therapists in Louisiana, as the role qualifies as a specialty occupation requiring at least a Doctor of Physical Therapy (DPT) degree.
 Some employers also use the EB-3 immigrant visa for permanent sponsorship.
 International PTs must hold an active Louisiana Physical Therapy license and pass the NPTE before beginning employment.

 Which cities in Louisiana have the most physical therapist sponsorship jobs?